Office: Kimbrough 154

 PO Box 645300

-Before his appointment at WSU, Dr. Wilson served as the director of percussion at McKendree University and as lecturer in percussion at Southeast Missouri State University.
 Wilson received his Doctor of Arts from the University of Northern Colorado studying percussion performance with a secondary area in wind conducting.
 He is also a graduate of the Boston Conservatory and Eastern Washington University.
 His principal teachers include Gray Barrier, Nancy Zeltsman and Martin Zyskowski.
-Dr. Wilson is a proud endorser of Pearl Drums and Encore Mallets.
+Dr. Wilson is a proud endorser of Adams Percussion, Encore Mallets, Pearl Drums, and Salyers Percussion.